ismaildawoodjee/GreatEx/README.md

     pip install -r requirements.txt

 And initialize the Airflow containers.
 The Dockerfile extends the Airflow image to install Python libraries within the containers as well.
+Ensure that Docker is running before executing the following commands.

     docker-compose up airflow-init